degu0055/FinalProjectAssignment/README.md

 - Click the container you set in the output step (e.g., output)

 View Your Files
-- Browse the folders (based on the path pattern if you used one).
-- Click on a .json file to preview it.
+- Click on a .json file and download it

 ## 5. Results:
 <!--